|BOARD OF TRUSTEES|

 (f) A person who returns to work under this section is a member of the appropriate bargaining unit and is covered by the appropriate collective bargaining contract.
 Except as provided in this section, the person's coverage is subject to any part of the contract limiting rights of part-time employees.

-(a) Notwithstanding any provision of law to the contrary, the board may offer a targeted early separation incentive program for its employees.
+(a) Notwithstanding any provision of law to the contrary, the Board of Trustees of the Minnesota State Colleges and Universities may offer a targeted early separation incentive program for its employees.

 (b) The early separation incentive program may include one or both of the following:

 (1) cash incentives, not to exceed one year of base salary; or